DePayFi/public-documentation/docs/payments/integrations/link.md

 Enter a name for the product in order to allow users to understand what they are paying for.

 You can also upload an image to represent the product visually.

+### Description

+Optionally, you can provide a description to clarify the specifics of the purchase.

 ### Denomination